 Leiria Castle

-To end this list on a high note, how about a little getaway to the center of Portugal?
-About 1.5 hours away by car, you can visit the Castle of Leiria, now one of the tourist attractions in the area, especially after the restoration work carried out in recent years.
+To end this list on a high note, how about a getaway to the center of Portugal?
+About 1.5 hours away by car, you can visit the Castle of Leiria, currently one of the tourist attractions in the area, especially after the renovation work carried out in recent years.

 Classified as a National Monument since 1910, Leiria Castle is truly one of the most impressive in Portugal, standing out for its Gothic style.